isabella232/dde-handsonlab/step5/README.md

    Once again you can open the web browser and navigate to "http://localhost"

-3) Our application is now succesfully running on Kubernetes.
+3) Our application is now successfully running on Kubernetes.
 We can inspect the Kubernetes objects such as Pods and Services to see more about the application.